 Open Positions: (updated March 21, 2019)

-Interested candidates should submit the Fellowship Application, current CV, 3 letters of recommendation, personal statement, medical school transcript, and a copy of the USMLE transcript.
+Interested candidates should submit the CAP Fellowship Application, current CV, 3 letters of recommendation, personal statement, medical school transcript, and a copy of the USMLE transcript.
 Electronic submission is preferred.
 Applications will be accepted starting July 1st, twenty-four months prior to the start date, and positions will remain open until filled.
 The application and all supporting materials should be addressed to:

 UVA Department of Pathology